 We purchase significant amounts of energy to supply the energy required in our production processes for our products in each of our product families.
 We purchase approximately 1.4 TWh of natural gas in a given year, excluding certain opportunistic purchases based on pricing.
-There is no guarantee that we will continue to be able to pass through future price increases without loss of customers.
+As of the date of this Quarterly Report, gas and electricity prices have begun to increase as a result of the Russia and Ukraine conflict and other macro factors.
+Electricity prices are also dependent on Kem One's ARENH allocation and production level, neither of which are certain.
+While the Kem One team is focused on passing through rising input costs, there is no guarantee that we will continue to be able to pass through future price increases without loss of customers.
 Furthermore, we have diversified our exposure across energy commodities, including electricity and waste.
 Finally, where we are unable to employ a natural hedge and sufficiently reduce our exposure, we hedge our short positions on the respective energy.
-For example, from time to time we may opportunistically hedge our natural gas position.
-We are exposed to price risks on raw material purchases, most significantly related to upstream petrochemical commodities including ethylene and methanol and their derivatives.
+We are exposed to price risks and sourcing availability on raw material purchases, most significantly related to upstream petrochemical commodities including ethylene and methanol and their derivatives.
 We respond to this volatility in a number of ways, including strategic raw materials purchases and through commercial and contractual pricing agreements and customer price adjustments.
+We also continue to be focused on various strategic initiatives to diversify our procurement strategies, thus reducing reliance on single suppliers.
 For our commodity raw materials, we have purchase contracts that have periodic price adjustment provisions.
 Commitments with certain suppliers provide up to 100% of our estimated requirements, but also provide us with the flexibility to purchase a certain portion of our needs in the spot market when it is favorable to us.